Hey, Snickerdoodle!

 A stack of banana blueberry buttermilk pancakes on a white plate.

 Making these fluffy pancakes is the perfect way to use up ripe bananas you have laying around.
-This recipe uses four ripe bananas that really help to give these pancakes their yummy flavor.
+This delicious recipe uses four ripe bananas that really help to give these pancakes their yummy flavor.

 Adding the sweet blueberries to the pancakes once you've poured the batter onto the hot griddle allows you to determine how much of the plump fruit you want in each pancake.
 Having a little bit of the banana and blueberry in each bite is really the best part about this delicious breakfast treat!